Planting in fall

-Fall is my favorite season because of the holidays, cooler weather and best of all – the it is the best time of year to add new plants to the landscape.
+Fall is my favorite season because of the holidays, cooler weather, and best of all – it is the best time of year to add new plants to the landscape.

 Now you may have thought that spring was the best time of year to start planting and while you certainly can plant then, I’ll tell you why fall is better…

 Planting in fall allows enough time for plants to grow a good root system before the heat of the next summer arrives.

 Think about it – plants must have a good root system so that they can soak up enough water to handle the stress from intense heat and the dry conditions of summer.